 The primary mission of our Cell Adhesion and Metastasis Lab is to develop novel treatments that prevent metastasis or that selectively target metastatic cancer cells.

 During tumor progression, malignant cells acquire the ability to overcome cell-cell adhesion and invade surrounding tissues.
-Almost without exception, what kills cancer patients is metastasis, not the primary tumor.
+Almost without exception, metastasis is what proves fatal in cancer, not the primary tumor.
 Therefore, understanding tumor metastasis and developing treatments that target metastatic cells present the best hope for long-term tumor regression.

 While metastasis is not well-understood at the molecular level, it is strongly associated with loss of E-cadherin function in epithelial cells.
 E-cadherin is the main epithelial cell-cell adhesion molecule and is either functionally disrupted or its expression is lost altogether during tumor progression.
 The effect is likely to be direct because re-establishing E-cadherin function in cadherin-deficient cell lines can reverse the invasive phenotype.
 Moreover, experiments in transgenic mice strongly suggest that loss of E-cadherin directly promotes the transition of a benign adenoma into a carcinoma.

 The E-cadherin gene is frequently affected by loss of heterozygosity in gastric cancer and breast cancer.
 Inactivating mutations of the wild type E-cadherin allele are typically seen in highly invasive diffuse gastric carcinomas and in invasive lobular breast carcinomas.
 In most other tumors, there is either a heterogeneous loss of E-cadherin expression or a loss of E-cadherin function, both of which are thought to occur epigenetically.